technerdlove/NTI-310/debconf.md

 # How to automate your installs using debconf

 Use the visual tools to set up your client and ensure it is working properly, then use debconf utils to automate your selections.
+We'll use the example of the ldap client configuration in this doc.

+## Install your ldap client packages and configure as normal
+Install your ldap client packages: `apt-get install libnss-ldap libpam-ldap ldap-utils nslcd debconf-utils` you will be taken into an ncurses gui and prompted for configuration details.
+Complete the configuration for both the ldap-auth-config package and the nslcd client.

+## Install debconf-utils
+After autoconfig runs, it places the configuration files you altered at install under 'debconf' managagement.
+Debconf is a system for managing configurations that comes from Debian (hence the name).
+You can poke around `/var/cache/debconf/` for raw datafiles or use `man debconf` for more info.

    * Install the utils package `debconf-utils`
    * Use `debconf-get-selections` to find every value you manully configured durring the interactive install.
 In this example, we'll use ldap, but you can do this for any interactive package.